zac618/zac618/README.md

 ### Hi there 👋

-- 🌱 I enjoy working with JavaScript / React Native / CSS
+- 🌱 I enjoy working with JavaScript / React Native / CSS / HTML
-- 👯 I’m currently looking for a Front End Developer position
 - 💬 Ask me about anything!
 - 📫 How to reach me: Discord- ZacTheNewGuy#7817 --or-- Twitter- @_imzac
 - ⚡ Fun fact: My wife and I had our first child June 2022 !!!!